 A core belief that your body deserves to be loved right now, as is, helps you dance through life with boosted confidence, draws others to you because you radiate soul peace, and significantly increases life satisfaction.

-Understanding that we do not have to agree on all things to be kind creates amazing opportunity for learning, building bridges, enlarging our understanding, meeting new interesting people, and being the change we hope to see in the world.
+Understanding that we do not have to agree on all things to be kind creates an amazing opportunity for learning, building bridges, enlarging our understanding, meeting new interesting people, and being the change we hope to see in the world.